 Private driveways, field entrances, and business entrances will be resurfaced a paver width (lane width) as a minimum.
 A pavement taper to transition the new pavement shall be required, it shall be based on an additional 1 foot of width per 1 inch depth of pavement.
 If the shoulder is narrow enough that the sum of the shoulder and transition is less than a paver width (lane width), the transition shall occur within the paver width.
-If the sum of the shoulder and the transition is greater than a paver width (lane width), the transition is greater width.
+If the sum of the shoulder and the transition is greater than a paver width (lane width), the transition shall occur outside of the paver width.